 11. Chair may open discussion to consider the process for approving PAPF's if certain circumstances are met.
-A DEC may adopt a process by which the Chair or other designated member of the DEC may review PAPF's and if a hearing is not required based on UIL rule (See Section 443 (e)) or the answers on the PAPF and no member has requested a (Template for)
+A DEC may adopt a process by which the Chair or other designated member of the DEC may review PAPF's and if a hearing is not required based on UIL rule (See Section 443 (e)) or the answers on the PAPF and no member has requested a hearing on the PAPF, the Chair or designated member may deem such PAPF's as approved and no committee action is required.